-Often, the most significant injuries aren’t physical but emotional.
+Often, the most significant injuries aren’t physical, but emotional.
 This is particularly the case in wrongful death lawsuits where the heirs of the decedent have lost a loved one through another’s carelessness and are bringing a claim for the emotional injuries that come from such a tragic event.
-In wrongful termination cases, the injuries aren’t physical but emotional.
+Wrongful termination cases also rely heavily on emotional injury claims.

 Discovery is the procedure whereby adversaries in litigation exchange information to fully develop the factual and legal issues of a case before proceeding to trial.
 Both sides are expected to cooperate with their opponent’s requests for information or documents pertaining to the case.
 The scope of discoverable information is generally very broad and filing a lawsuit could allow your opponent access to your otherwise private information.

-General Damages refers to compensation you can receive for all the consequences of your injuries.
-This can include a money award for the physical and mental pain and suffering, loss of enjoyment of life, inconvenience, grief, anxiety, and emotional distress related to the incident.
+General damages refer to compensation you can receive for all the consequences of your injuries.
+This can include a monetary award for the physical and mental pain and suffering, loss of enjoyment of life, inconvenience, grief, anxiety, and emotional distress related to the incident.
 (See CACI – 3905A.).
 No standard exists to determine general damages.
 Juries must use their best judgment to decide a reasonable amount based on their common sense and the evidence at trial.